elastic/kibana/rfcs/text/0015_buildkite.md

 - [Historical Uptime](https://www.buildkitestatus.com/uptime)
 - [Incident History](https://www.buildkitestatus.com/history)

+For agents, stability and availability will depend primarily on the infrastructure that we build and the availability of the cloud provider (GCP, primarily) running our agents.
+Since we control our agents, we will be able to run agents across multiple zones, and possibly regions, in GCP for increased availability.
+See [TODO agent manager section].

 TODO check our Buildkite SLA?
 Can we put that info in here or is it under NDA?

-TODO talk about agents, GCP, zones, etc

 TODO how does Buildkite handle failures?
 What happens to jobs?
 Even if poorly, downtime seems to be very rare